PRINCE2 is composed of 4 integrated elements: principles, themes, processes and tailoring. This study guide describes the PRINCE2 principles.

 Tailoring whilst remaining compliant

 When you are tailoring PRINCE2, you must bear in mind that no part of the method should be ignored or removed.
 Even on a small project, you will need to address risk, quality and change control.
 If the method is changed too much, you will be in danger of running a ‘PINO’ (that’s ‘PRINCE2 In Name Only’) project.

 Organizations can address the PINO problem by referring to the PRINCE2 Maturity Model1.
 Organizations can use the model to establish their level of compliance with PRINCE2.

 The goal of the tailoring principle is to adapt the PRINCE2 method to the needs of your project thereby avoiding the creation of a ‘template-driven’ project management method in which everything is done unquestioningly.
 Remember that PRINCE2 focuses on decisions being taken by those with delegated authority based upon timely information, rather than focussing on documents, templates and meetings.

 Hopefully you’ve learned something about the PRINCE2 principles after reading this ebook.
-As a PRINCE2 trainer, I often hear students refer to their employer as being one which manages their projects according to PRINCE2.
+As a trainer on a PRINCE 2 course, I often hear students refer to their employer as being one which manages their projects according to PRINCE2.
 After delving a little deeper, it becomes apparent that these organizations are usually not managing their projects according to PRINCE2 at all.

 There is only one simple test of whether a project is a PRINCE2 project and it’s nothing to do with how many documents are written by the project management team.
 Nor is it to do with whether all the guidance in the PRINCE2 manual2 is being followed.
 The test is simply whether the project is applying all 7 of the PRINCE2 principles and whether the project is applying the minimum requirements of the 7 themes.
 The latter will be addressed in the accompanying PRINCE2 themes ebook.